 "Major events" that attract larger attendances include Euroleague basketball, Žalgiris vs. Lietuvos Rytas basketball derbies, national basketball team games, football games where locals play against famous foreign opponents and various major international tournaments (of any sport) if they are held in Lithuania.

 Virtually all the athletes representing Lithuania are Lithuanian citizens-by-birth as the 10-year-long process of acquiring Lithuanian nationality has no shortcuts for sportsmen.
 Moreover, most Lithuanians see the countries that naturalize foreign players to be cheating, while the athletes who switch citizenship for financial or career opportunities may be regarded as traitors.
 This does not apply to club sports where nationality is not required - however even there the numbers of so-called "legionnaires" (foreign players) are comparatively low.

 Lithuanian Sports museum in Kaunas Old Town is a repository for Lithuanian sports memorabilia (medals, cups, etc.).

 Basketball, “The second religion of Lithuania”, attracts the largest crowds to arenas and TV screens.

 Unlike the national team, which has never been out of Top 10 at the official FIBA rankings, the Lithuanian clubs are somewhat weaker.
 Cheaper tickets and less advertisement revenue rarely let them compete against the might of the top Spanish, Israeli and Western European teams in hiring the best basketball players.
 Therefore the best Lithuanian talent usually plays abroad.
-Still however with budgets less than 10 million euro per year “Žalgiris” and “Lietuvos rytas” usually performs remarkably well with “Žalgiris” even having been the Euroleague champions in 1999 and “Lietuvos rytas” winning other international trophies.
+Still however, with budgets less than 10 million euros per year “Žalgiris” and “Lietuvos rytas” usually perform remarkably well, with “Žalgiris” even having been the Euroleague champions in 1999 and “Lietuvos rytas” winning other international trophies.

 History of Lithuanian basketball

-Basketball was brought to Lithuania as early as 1930s by Pranas Lubinas (known in the USA as Frank Lubin), a Lithuanian emigrant who returned to his homeland from America.
-Under his coaching Lithuania became the European champions in 1937 and 1939.
+Basketball was brought to Lithuania as early as the 1930s by Pranas Lubinas (known in the USA as Frank Lubin), a Lithuanian emigrant who returned to his homeland from America.
+Under his coaching, Lithuania became the European champions in 1937 and 1939.
 The Soviet occupation in 1940 destroyed the plan to host 1941 European championship in Lithuania and removed the Lithuanian national team from the basketball geography.